Pronation on Serve

 Frequently asked questions

-You cannot force it directly by snapping the wrist — it develops naturally as the final link in a full kinetic chain that includes leg drive, trunk rotation, and shoulder rotation earlier in the service motion.
+You cannot force it directly by snapping the wrist.
+This means it develops naturally as the final link in a full kinetic chain that includes leg drive, trunk rotation, and shoulder rotation earlier in the service motion.

 Related terms

-- Kick ServeA kick serve combines heavy topspin with side spin to clear the net safely and then bounce high and kick sideways, making it the standard high-level second serve because of its margin and awkward bounce.
+- Kick ServeA kick serve combines heavy topspin with side spin to clear the net safely and then bounce high and kick sideways.
+This makes it the standard high-level second serve.
+This is because of its margin and awkward bounce.

-- Trophy PositionThe trophy position is the checkpoint at the peak of the service toss — hitting arm up, body arched, tossing arm extended — where the kinetic chain is fully loaded and ready to fire upward.
+- Trophy PositionThe trophy position is the checkpoint at the peak of the service toss.
+This means hitting arm up, body arched, tossing arm extended.
+This means where the kinetic chain is fully loaded and ready to fire upward.

 - Wrist Snap on ServeWrist snap (pronation) on the serve is the forearm-rotation motion through contact that accelerates the racquet head and directs spin, the final link in the serving kinetic chain.